 London's music credentials are well-documented and we've now got more than our fair share of plaques (official and otherwise) to commemorate the artists and musicians that have made their name in the city.
 Here are some you should seek out.

 One of London's most famous plaques is Jimi Hendrix's.
 You'll find it on Brook Street in Mayfair, the site of the rock star's former lodgings, where he liked to sink rosé and watch Coronation Street (really).
 The flat is now part of a joint Handel-Hendrix experience, worth checking out.
-And here's how to have a Jimi Hendrix experience in London.
+And you can also have (at least, you could pre-lockdown and hopefully can again when it finishes) a Jimi Hendrix experience in London.

 Farrier House in Deptford was the block of flats where Dire Straits played their first gig in 1977.
 Just by the bridge on Creek Road, it's not the only PRS music heritage plaque around Greenwich — Squeeze also have one to commemorate their first gig two years earlier in the building that now houses the Greenwich Dance Agency on Royal Hill.